In this short guide, we will walk you through the basics of creating a premium split sheet agreement. Let's get started!

-What is a premium ownership agreement?
+What is a premium split sheet agreement?

-A premium ownership agreement is a document that is more complex than a split sheet.
+A premium split sheet agreement is a document that is more complex than a split sheet.
 Like a split sheet, it lists all of the parties that are involved in the creation of a work (your content) as well as what percentage of the work each party owns.
 Additionally, it also outlines extremely important details such as which parties are allowed to license your content on your behalf, who may use your name and likeness, how disputes should be handled, indemnification and more.

-How to create a premium ownership agreement:
+How to create a premium split sheet agreement:

 Tell us what kind of content you have created and give your creation a name.